 - What you do not know yet

 - When you expect to know more

 3. A Feeling of Control

 High performers like to be in the game.
 If the plans for change get too far ahead of your top talent, they will question how they fit in and where their future lies.
-To engage high performers during organizational change, empower them to define the part they will play in the change.
+Similarly to how we run a change management simulation, to engage high performers during organizational change, empower them to define the part they will play in the change.

 Help them understand what is in their control and increase their influence in those areas.
 Help them envision a compelling career path and opportunity related to the desired changes.
 Provide concrete examples how the new direction will benefit them personally and professionally.